 Building Code Occupancy Group

-If you have a mixed use building all the spaces will be identified with separate occupies.
+If you have a mixed-use building, all the spaces are identified with separate occupies.
 These are the building code Occupancy Groups that determine what codes apply.
-This is different from the Zoning Use Group.
+Occupancy Group is different from the Zoning Use Group.

 Dwelling or Rooming Units

-Welling units are an apartment or family, rooming units are hotel rooms or dorms.
-The number of units per floor will be listed on the Certificate of Occupancy if applicable.
-There was a period of time when the COs in NYC listed the number of rooms in the apartments but this is no longer done for new COs. you may may can encounter older Certificates with this information still listed.
+Dwelling units are apartments; rooming units can be hotel rooms or dorms.
+If applicable, the number of units per floor are listed on the Certificate of Occupancy.
+There was a period of time when the COs in NYC recorded the number of rooms in the apartments, but this is no longer done for new COs. you may encounter older Certificates with this information still listed.

 Zoning Use Group

-The Zoning Use Group will be listed for each space or floor within a building.
-This is not to be confused with the Building Code Occupancy Group.
+The Certificate of Occupancy lists the Zoning Use Group for each space or floor within a building.
+Use Group is separate from the Building Code Occupancy Group.
 Zoning codes and building codes are two completely different things.

 Description of Use

 Each floor or space will have a brief description.
-These should be concise and to the point yet clear.
-I have seen some terribly written Certificates of Occupancy so we always try to make sure this is written in a clear manner.
-The architect writes this and the DOB approves it.
+These should be concise and to the point.
+I have seen some terribly written Certificates of Occupancy, so we always try to make sure this is written clearly.
+The architect writes this, and the DOB approves it.
 The wording does not come from DOB.

 Additional Information